rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 ---
-title: "Serial to Parallel"
+title: "(Optional) Serial to Parallel"
-teaching: 30
+teaching: 0
-exercises: 30
+exercises: 0
 questions:
 - "What is the best way to write a parallel code?"
 - "How do I parallelise my serial code?"